Ahmed-AG/cyberdojo-page/read/kubernetes-crash-course-task6.md

 frontend-mongo-express-deployment-db9c8bd6b-hkfnv   1/1     Running   2 (148m ago)   8h    10.244.120.81   minikube   <none>           <none>
 ```

 This should show you the IP addresses of all of your pods.
-Once our environment is built, let us access the front end on the `blue` deployment then try to end the other pods
+Once our environment is built, let us access the front end on the `blue` deployment then try to ping the other pods:
 ```bash
 kubectl exec -ti <POD NAME> -n blue -- /bin/bash ifconfig